THE CRBI LAB

 The Lab

 At The Center for Reproductive Biology of Indiana, we have a state-of-the-art IVF lab that is here to help you accomplish your dreams of conceiving a child.
-The lab is inspected and accredited by The Joint Commission (TJC) every two years, in accordance with the Clinical Laboratory Improvement Amendments (CLIA) standards.
+The lab is inspected and accredited by COLLEGE OF AMERICAN PATHOLOGISTS (CAP) every two years, in accordance with the Clinical Laboratory Improvement Amendments (CLIA) standards.
 It is registered with, and inspected by, the FDA.
 We adhere to the guidelines set forth in our field by the American Society for Reproductive Medicine (ASRM), and submit the outcomes of all our IVF cycles to the Society for Assisted Reproductive Technology (SART) for annual reporting.

 CRBI Lab procedures